alankyshum/glean-mcp-server/README.md

 1. **Restart Cursor/VS Code** - The next search will automatically pull the latest image
 2. **Manual update** (optional): `docker pull ghcr.io/alankyshum/glean-mcp-server:latest`

-For specific versions, replace `:latest` with `:v1.1.0` or your desired version tag.
+For specific versions, replace `:latest` with `:v1.7.1` or your desired version tag.

 ## Usage

-Once configured, you can interact with your Glean knowledge base directly from Cursor/VS Code using two tools:
+Once configured, you can interact with your Glean knowledge base directly from Cursor/VS Code using three powerful tools:

 ### Search Tool
 - **Tool name:** `glean_search`